eric g johnson law

 What Is the Legal Limit of Alcohol for a CDL Driver?

 The legal limit of alcohol is actually much lower for those operating a vehicle with a commercial driver’s license (CDL) than it is for other types of drivers.
 Louisiana’s blood alcohol content (BAC) limit is .08 percent for operators of non-commercial vehicles, but someone operating a commercial vehicle can face arrest at only .04 percent.
+Understanding the specific blood alcohol level thresholds for commercial drivers is essential, as these lower limits mean CDL holders are subject to stricter enforcement and penalties.

 Louisiana DWI laws impose strict penalties on CDL holders, reflecting the heightened responsibility of commercial drivers.
 Our state also tends to punish traffic convictions more harshly than many others.
 Commercial drivers cannot reduce their moving violations from their driving records by enrolling in Defensive Driving or participating in Deferred Adjudication.
 The combination of prior traffic violations and conviction of DUI charges can hurt your driving record and cause your insurance premiums to skyrocket.
+During a DWI stop, law enforcement may administer field sobriety tests.
+The breathalyzer test is a key tool used to determine a driver’s blood alcohol concentration, and the results can have significant legal implications for DUI charges in Louisiana.

 Commercial DWI Laws in Louisiana